-This last aspect can be illustrated in Fig. 15, which shows an example of typical NASA output after each DSE experiment.
-The set of simulated design points, corresponding to a 1GA+1ga experiment in this case, can form a surface that approximates the landscape of the explored design space.
-A 2D view of the resulting surface is shown for this experiment since it is based on 2D exploration, i.e., the x axes and y axes of the 2D view contain the explored instance numbers of the mapping and architectural components dimensions.
+This last aspect can be illustrated in Fig. 14, which shows an example of typical NASA output after each DSE experiment.
+The set of simulated design points, corresponding to a 1GAx1ga experiment in this case, can form a surface that approximates the landscape of the explored design space.
+A 2D view of the resulting surface is shown for this experiment since it is based on 2D exploration, i.e., the x axes and y axes of the 2D view contain the explored instance numbers of the mapping and architectural components dimensions, having fixed the platform as mentioned.
 So, for example, 120 different mappings have been explored in this example.
-Note that the fitness value associated to each design point is colour coded, ranging from red (high fitness value) to blue (low fitness value).
-Therefore, the distribution of design points in the surface can clearly indicate the location of convergence region(s).
-Finally, it should be stressed that all these experiments presented in this paper have been performed in a fully automatic fashion, only providing parameter settings and constraints such as those shown in Table I and Table II.
+Note that the fitness value associated to each design point is color coded, ranging from red (high fitness value) to blue (low fitness value).
+Therefore, even when exploring a relatively small number of design points, the distribution of design points in the surface can clearly indicate the location of convergence region(s), while dark red areas can provide a good insight of where the sweet spots (design points with higher fitness values) in the design space are located.